-Phelps: Ch.
-8 and 9;
+Hurley: Ch.
+14;

 - 7. Cutler book will be done here All of book will be used.
-Cutler is the best health economist.
+Cutler is one of the best health economist.
 His book is written for a broad audience.
 We use it to consider current problems in health policy and their possible solution. - 8.
-Prescription Drug Insurance: Canada's public medicare does not include prescription drug insurance.
-Readings will be provided and we will analyse alternative possible plans. - 9.
-Externalities and Regulation These topics will be covered if time permits Phelps: Ch.
-14 and 15
+Prescription Drugs Canada's public medicare does not include prescription drug insurance.
+Readings will be provided and we will analyse alternative possible plans.

+Hurley: Ch 15